hirariharari/p2peer/README.md

 # p2peer

+## Pushing to main
+Please make sure you do 2 things before pushing to the main branch:
+* Sync to the current version.
+This can involve pulling from main or merging it to your current branch.
+* Test your version.
+The version in main should __always__ compile in the test environment.
+	* $ javac *.java

 ## Setup instructions
 Instructions for Eclipse IDE 2020-12, adapt to your own version if necessary.
 * Create a new Java project